e1d1s1/csv_analyzer/doc/README.md

 	"numpy.where(numpy.array(dict_data[\"v\"]) > 150)"

-The psuedo-SQL is simply translated to the appropriate numpy syntax and the final filtering code is wrapped into the runtime execution call of:
+The pseudo-SQL is simply translated to the appropriate numpy syntax and the final filtering code is wrapped into the run-time execution call of:

 	"res  = " + filterstring

 The timeseries indexes of the returned data are marked for highlighting in the output plot.
 Matplotlib is used for generating all plots.

-###Examples of Usage
+### Useage
 usage: csv_analyzer.py [-h] [-f FILE] [-x X_COL_NAME] [-r STARTROW]
 	                       [-e ENDROW] [-t expression] [-i TITLE] [-s] [-c] [-m] [--scatter] [--colorbyplot]